S3 method for class 'mm':

 The default is the minimum and maximum data values, extended by the

-bin width.bfmm
+bin width.bfmm,

-the binned data will be returned as out$data
+the binned data will be returned as out$data;

-the number of components is stored in out$m
+the number of components is stored in out$m;

-the type of mixing components is stored in out$type
+the type of mixing components is stored in out$type;

-and the AIC/AICc/BIC are stored in out$llk
+and the AIC/AICc/BIC are stored in out$llk; and the

 parameters (including the mixing coefficients) are stored in